Statistics for Iwasawa Invariants of elliptic curves, $\rm{II}$: Densities for Weierstrass Models of Elliptic curves

-The following is an application of the above result. \begin{corollary} The following assertions are true. \begin{enumerate} \item The density of the set of minimal Weierstrass equations is given by as $\ell$ runs over all prime numbers. \item Let $\Sigma$ be a finite set of primes $\geq 5$.
+\end{corollary} \begin{proof} Apply Theorem \ref{Theorem on admissible sets} to $S=\emptyset$ to $\{\mathcal{U}_\ell'\}_\ell$, where $\mathcal{U}_\ell'$ is the complement of $\mathcal{U}_\ell$. \end{proof} \begin{corollary} The following assertions are true. \begin{enumerate} \item The density of the set of minimal Weierstrass equations is given by as $\ell$ runs over all prime numbers. \item Let $\Sigma$ be a finite set of primes $\geq 5$.
 Let $\mathcal{W}_{\Sigma,n}$ be the set of minimal Weierstrass equations for which the Kodaira-type of the associated elliptic curve $E_{(a,b)}$ is $\I_n$ for the primes $\ell\in \Sigma$.
 Then,